solo-system/solo-system.github.io/home.md

 and licensed openly.

-Preparing (flashing) the memory card with the software to run the SOLO and any user-configuration, and later harvesting the audio data from the SD-card onto a PC, is simple.
 Consideration should be given to data storage back in the office, and a plan for analysis of bulk data is recommended.
 The Solo produces a lot of audio data.